 When you buy a home, you’ll usually have to make a down payment – a lump of cash equal to a percentage of your home’s final purchase price.
-The amount you’ll need – and some mortgage programs require no down payment at all – will vary, but coming up with this cash is often a difficult hurdle for buyers.
+The amount you’ll need will vary and some mortgage programs require no down payment at all.
+While there are variations, coming up with this cash is often a difficult hurdle for buyers.

 The most valuable form of down payment assistance?
 That would be grants.
 That’s because grants provide money that homeowners never have to repay – they’re a gift of free money.

 Forgivable mortgage loans are second mortgages that you won't have to pay back as long as you stay in a home for a set number of years.

 These loans come with an interest rate of 0%.
 Lenders will forgive them, meaning that owners won't have to pay them back, after a certain number of years.
 Often, lenders will forgive the loan after 5 years, but they do have the option of not forgiving these loans for a longer period, even up to 15 or 20 years.

 You will, though, have to repay these loans if you move before the forgiveness period ends.
 For instance, if your lender says it will forgive your loan after 5 years and you move, refinance your loan or sell your home in 4 years, you'll have to pay back all or a portion of your forgivable loan.

 This second mortgage will usually be large enough to cover your entire down payment.

 Deferred-Payment Loans (At 0% Interest)

 You might also qualify for a second mortgage with a deferred payment.
 You don't have to repay these second loans, again for an amount large enough to cover your down payment, until you move, sell, refinance your first mortgage or pay down your first loan.

 These loans, though, are never forgiven, so you will have to repay them if you ever leave your home.
 You'll usually do this through the proceeds from selling your residence.